Canon 100D vs 5DS R

 |17.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 Studio photographers will appreciate that the Canon 5DS R (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.